Share:

 >> Register now

-The Eight Precepts Retreat is a rare opportunity to step away from daily distractions and dedicate a full day to moral discipline, mindfulness, and inner reflection.
-More than just a retreat, this is a guided experience in mindful living, where each precept becomes a tool for cultivating wisdom, inner peace, and clarity.
+The Eight Precepts Retreat is an opportunity to step away from daily distractions and dedicate a day to ethical living, mindfulness, and inner reflection.

 What to Expect: